 Oh.. there is another branch which I am doing, "Strip Origami"...This is just simple weaving with papers ...not to be confused with something which requires the removing of clothings.
 If you view my Flickr Photostream, I have a set which is called "Woven Stars".
 I have woven the stars with 5 points to the present 21 points...I can go on but there must be a stop for me...
 I do not have any diagrams for all those Woven Stars.
 Only figures to tell me the length of the paper strip to use.
 Some of the angles are quite obvious but for most of those stars, a fixed angle is required.
 I worked this out by trial and error and I have rough sketches to show how to make the templates for those angles.
 Those stars are easy to make but difficult to put in diagrams.

 As for books, I really cannot recommend any particular book because different people have different tastes.
 For a start, I would recommend Eric Kenneway's, "Complete Origami".
 This book features almost everything one can expect from Origami.
 The other book is "The Origami Bible" by Nick Robinson.
 This book contains a lot of simple stuff which anyone can fold.
 These 2 books should be good enough for any begineer.
 There are just too many good books today.
 I really cannot say which is the 10 best - the other 8 will depend on each individual tastes."

 Francis has made his booklet "More Origami Hearts 4U" available to the world, free of charge!
 This is a further collection of origami “Heart” designs created by Francis plus “Heart Box”

 created by Edwin Corrie.
 This collection is a PDF which may be

-downloaded only from this site.
+downloaded only from here.